 6. Make camp coffee using dental floss and coffee filters.

-When you’re ready for camp coffee, just use hot water to brew.
+When you’re ready for camp coffee, just use hot water to brew similar to how you’d steep a tea bag.

-Another camping food idea is to bring along a cheap french press, but that’s a bulkier option.
+Another idea for camping food ideas is to bring along a cheap French press, but that’s a bulkier option.

 7. Pack salt and pepper in a contact lens case.

-Just be careful when you go to use the salt and pepper.
-It would be easy to overdo it or to not realize one side is actually open and spill the other side too.
-Pinch carefully to season things!
+This one’s another huge space saver.
+Just be careful when you go to use salt and pepper.
+It would be easy to overdo it or not realize one side is actually open and spill the other side too.
+Pinch carefully to season things.

 8. Add s’mores cones to your “easy camping food” list.